espressif/esp-idf/docs/en/api-guides/wifi.rst

    * - Scenario
      - Description
    * - No Wi-Fi connection
      - In this scenario, no Wi-Fi connection is set up, so there are no side-effects on the Wi-Fi driver.
-If en_sys_seq==true, the Wi-Fi driver is responsible for the sequence control.
-If en_sys_seq==false, the application needs to ensure that the buffer has the correct sequence.
+If ``en_sys_seq==true``, the Wi-Fi driver is responsible for the sequence control.
+If ``en_sys_seq==false``, the application needs to ensure that the buffer has the correct sequence.

        Theoretically, the MAC address can be any address.
 However, this may impact other stations/APs with the same MAC/BSSID.